meloos/michallemke.com/content/authors/admin/_index.md

 I will help you ship your app to flexible, cost optimized infrastructure.

 - I scale up and scale out, in cloud, mainly in AWS
-- I build containers and pods.
-And I orchestrate them effectively
+- I build containers and pods, orchestrating them effectively
 - I live with DevOps mindset, using modern DevOps toolset
 - I'm cloud native, with a rock solid on-premises Linux background